Ai no Kusabi

 1992 • Animation, Drama, Sci-Fi & Fantasy

-On planet Amoi, a great society has developed, creating a computerized city called Tanagura, ruled by supercomputer Jupiter.
-The populace is almost entirely male and is based on hair color; silver and/or blonds are the elitist, ending with dark/black haired as the bottom of society, often known as "mongrels".
-Blondies keep "pets", young boys kept for a few years, especially made for performing sexual actions for the Blondie's voyeurism entertainment.
-Blondies aren't suppose to keep pets for long or interact sexually with pets, but one blondie named Iason Mink has kept a pet named Rikki, for years and is rumored to sleep with him.
-Iason refuses to let go of Rikki, even with Jupiter's disapproval.
-Rikki fights with his emotions and society problems, unable to decide what to do about his old friend/lover Gai (Guy) and their gang.
-Iason is obsessed with keeping Rikki, and Rikki doesn't know what to do; fight against him or surrender to him.
+On planet Amoi, a great society has developed, creating a computerized city called Tanagura, ruled by a supercomputer, Jupiter.
+The populace is almost entirely male and is based on hair color; light-haired men, "blondies", are the elites, and dark-haired are the bottom of society, often known as "mongrels".
+Blondies keep young boys as "pets" for a few years to perform sexual actions for the Blondie's voyeurism entertainment.
+Blondies aren't supposed to keep pets for long or interact sexually with pets, but one blondie named Iason Mink has kept a pet named Riki for years and is rumored to sleep with him.
+Iason refuses to let go of Riki, even with Jupiter's disapproval.
+Iason is obsessed with keeping Riki, and Riki doesn't know what to do; fight against him or surrender to him, nor what to do about his old friend/lover Guy and their gang.

 Ai no Kusabi inspired from